Right to Disconnect

 With the increasing availability of digital communications, many employees find themselves in a position of being constantly bombarded with emails, calls and text messages – even when they’re off the clock.

-Thanks to new union-won laws most workers now enjoy the Right to Disconnect!
+Thanks to new union-won laws most workers now enjoy the right to disconnect!
+This legislation is a significant step forward for workers’ rights in Australia.

 That means that workers have extra rights when it comes to being contacted after-hours or being requested to monitor emails or phone calls when not at work.